 Collection – When archivists talk about “collection” they are usually using this term to refer to an artificially collated group of materials around a theme.
 For

-De-accession – Sometime archives re-evaluate (re-appraise) materials and deem them unnecessary for their archival holdings and remove them.
+De-accession – Sometimes archives re-evaluate (re-appraise) materials and deem them unnecessary for their archival holdings and remove them.
 The de-accessioned materials may end up in the garbage or gifted to another institution.

 Digital born – The materials are created by a computer and represented by a series of digital codes represented by “1” and “0.”

 Digitization – The process of converting analogue materials to digital form.
-Digitization is done to increase access (making available on line) and/or to preserve the information such as converting an old film.
+Digitization is done to increase access (making it available online) and/or to preserve the information such as converting an old film.
 The standards for access or preservation are different.

 Fee for service – The staff at MHA provide access to archival documents for people who visit us in person or via email or phone.
 For some services, we do charge a fee to recover costs such as photocopying or scanning.
 MHA is supported by generous people who donate their finances so that we can offer these services at such a